diepnguyenhoang/my_website/_docs/assignments/week05.md

 >Creative Commons is a tool to help us share our work.
 >It is also a free and easy-to-use copyright licenses platform, which provide a simple, standardized way to grant the public permission to use our creative work under copyright law.

-There are 6 different license types which can be found with more details [**here**]: https://creativecommons.org/about/cclicenses/
+There are 6 different license types which can be found with more details => <https://creativecommons.org/about/cclicenses/>

 For my product, I would choose: